What can you do with a bachelor’s degree in English?

 English majors are business professionals – successful businesses need employees who can think critically and logically to craft effective business proposals and communicate them persuasively to their target customers.
 For this reason, businesses in a variety of fields love to hire English majors that possess the analytical and communication skills that can help them tell their story more effectively to the consumers they want to reach.
 Also, for people wishing to pursue their Masters in Business Administration (MBA), the communication, writing, and critical thinking skills English majors gain by analyzing literature help them score highly on the Graduate Management Admission Test (GMAT) and greatly prepare them for successful careers in marketing and finance.

 English majors are doctors – the same analytical and problem-solving skills that enable English students to thrive on the GMAT also help them succeed on the Medical College Admissions Test (MCAT) and perform well in medical school.
-Also, English majors can weigh multiple perspectives against each other to arrive at an effective solution, which improves their ability to make effective diagnoses and treatment decisions.
+Also, English majors can weigh multiple perspectives against each other to arrive at an effective solution.
+These creative analytical skills improve their ability to make effective diagnoses and treatment decisions.
 Plus, their study of literary characters improves their ability to see the world from other people’s perspectives, which better enables them to treat their patients compassionately and improves the quality of care their patients receive.
+Angira Patel best sums it up:

 The same is true for nurses – just like doctors, nurses need to be effective communicators and critical thinkers to be able to work through difficult problems, make quick decisions, and deliver information effectively to their patients.
 As Pamela Giles puts it: